mihai-negru/c-language-data-structures/Documentation/BST_TREE.md

 >**It takes one node and does whatever it wants**

-If we want to print the nodes we will have to define the **printData** functions from the above code:
+If we want to print the nodes we will have to define the **print_data** function from the above code:

 ```C
     // this is an action function, takes a node and does something